-Funding of $780,000 each comes from the federal government's Economic Action Plan, the province's Flood Protection Program (FPP) and the city.
+Funding of $780,000 comes from each of the federal government's Economic Action Plan, the province's Flood Protection Program (FPP) and the city.

 "This is really good news for the City of Chilliwack," Mayor Sharon Gaetz said.

-"A flood or a failure of the dikes would be catastrophic beyond belief," Les said, adding that the dike system protect approximately $1 billion worth of infrastructure.
+"A flood or a failure of the dikes would be catastrophic beyond belief," Les said, adding that the dike system protects approximately $1 billion worth of infrastructure.

-The FPP is a $100 million fund to be delivered over 10 years that sees the federal and provincial government provide two-thirds of funding for eligible projects, and local governments or diking authorities covering the remainder.
+The FPP is a $100-million fund to be delivered over 10 years that sees the federal and provincial government provide two-thirds of funding for eligible projects, with local governments or diking authorities covering the remainder.

 The FPP was established after the 2007 freshet that threatened Chilliwack.
 That year, a combination of factors led to dire warnings that the city's dike system could be breached.